This post may contain affiliate links.

 There’s been a huge surge in the number of homesteaders interested in or practicing beekeeping as part of their journey to self-sufficiency.

-That said, beekeeping also has its challenges – from hive pests and diseases to swarms and winter hive loss.
+That said, beekeeping also has challenges – from hive pests and diseases to swarms and winter hive loss.
 Like most homesteading activities, your best defense against these challenges is learning, and learning can come from many different sources.

-Step One – Visit a Beekeeper
+Step 1 – Visit a Beekeeper

-There is no substitution for putting on a bee suit and getting up close to a hive to see if you have the inclination to be a beekeeper.
-Talk to a beekeeper about their hobby or business, how much work and time it takes, what they see as the rewards, and how they got started.
-Beekeepers have a reputation for collaboration, even if only for self-preservation (diseases can spread so you don’t want an irresponsible beekeeper in your neighborhood).
 Generally, though, they are happy to help someone else because they care about honey bees!
 If you don’t know someone who is a beekeeper, many areas have local beekeeping groups or associations.
-They often have mentorship programs or lists of experiences keepers.
-Likewise, there are many public venues like farms, cultural attractions, or schools that are hosting hives and may also open them to the public.
+They often have mentorship programs or lists of experienced keepers.
+Likewise, many public venues like farms, cultural attractions, or schools host hives and may open them to the public.

-Step Two – Read up on Beekeeping
+Step 2 – Read About Beekeeping

 Getting your hands on a good book about beekeeping can help to give you an overview of the hobby and an introduction to what is involved in becoming a beekeeper.
 While there are many books about beekeeping, I suggest you start with something that doesn’t get too complicated.
-A beekeeping store owner recommend the Future Farmers of America Guide to Beginning Beekeeping when I wanted to get a solid foundation to catch up with my husband and I found it to be an incredibly valuable beginner’s guide.
-You might find books on beekeeping at your local library as well, and of course there are many websites on this topic.
-For example, Keeping Backyard Bees, which is associated with Mother Earth News, has a wealth of information and a free online newsletter.

-Step Three – Take a Beekeeping Class
+Step 3 – Take a Beekeeping Class

 There is only so much you can learn from a book or so many times you can tap your mentor for information.
-A class in beekeeping gets you into a room with an experienced beekeeper and a room full of people ready to ask questions that you might not have even known that you had.
-You’ll get a solid foundation that you can build on later with more advanced reading and research, and practice.
-Many local extension offices or community education programs offer introductory beekeeping classes, as do beekeeping supply stores.
-Find one that has a solid reputation and a teacher who clearly knows their stuff.
-And ask lots of questions while you have them at your service (without disrupting others, of course)!
+A class in beekeeping gets you into a room with an experienced beekeeper and a room full of people ready to ask questions you might not have even known you had.

 Beeyard